pietrovitagliano/BabyGPT/README.md

 ## Features

 - Full implementation of the Transformer architecture from scratch.
-- Capable of text generation by learning from any custom text file.
+- Capable of text generation by learning from a custom text file.
-- Scalable and easy to train using TensorFlow.
+- Easy to train using TensorFlow.
 - Well-structured codebase to facilitate understanding of the Transformer architecture.

 ## Model Overview